de-odex/FruityBot/README.md

 # FruitBot
-Tillerino for osu!catch (soon to be for other modes)
+Tillerino for osu!catch and osu!mania (soon to be for osu!taiko)

 I have no idea how to write a README.
 Thanks iRevi for the name.